nskatti1/Fast-Robots/docs/lab6.rst

 Acknowledgements
 -----------------------------
 Thank you to Anunth Ramaswami for lending me his robot when mine stopped working.
 I based my PID values similar to his before my robot broke and continued to do so after.
-My code worked much more differently than his and I scaled and adjusted his values accordingly.
+My code worked much more differently than his and I scaled my values accordinly.
 Thank you to Aidan McNay for sitting in the same room as me and working for moral support.
 Thanks to course staff for their guidance.

+ChatGPT was used to debug code(albeit it was not the most useful) and help also debug why my pics and videos keep glitching.